 Skip to main content

-Caching Strategies
+Caching Architecture

 Overview

-LiveI18n uses a multi-layer caching approach to ensure lightning-fast translation delivery:
+LiveI18n uses a sophisticated multi-layer caching approach:

-1. Client-side Cache - LRU cache in the SDK (500 entries, 1-hour TTL)
+1. Client-side Hybrid Cache - Fast memory + persistent storage (default: 500 entries, 1-hour TTL)

 2. Server-side Cache - Redis cache on our API servers (24-hour TTL)